likesunny-yon/MedicalArchive_fullstack/README.md

 <p><b style="color:orange">Through Ficave - </b>
-In the nearest of time,doctors or researchers can co-work and share resource data securely on-chain while working remote using Ficave dapp,and also users can earn incentives from their open source records/data using the Ficave archive by encrypting medical data and setting acess price for people to be able to have acess or ownership to such data.
+In the nearest of time,doctors or researchers can co-work and share resource data securely on-chain while working remote using Ficave dapp,and also users can earn incentives from their open source records/data using the Ficave archive by encrypting medical data and setting access price for people to be able to have acess or ownership to such data.
 </p>